By Emily Porter

 The low number of waivers issued does not reflect the eligibility of the applicants, but the poor implementation of the waiver provisions.
 Before the ban, Iranian visa applicants faced extreme vetting and bore the burden of proof in the visa process.
 Despite this, many Iranians still were able to receive visas.
 They came to visit family and friends, and they took an appreciation of America and its free society back with them to Iran.

 Beyond the Travel Ban’s disconnect from its purported purpose and its harmful implementation, it also damages stated U.S. foreign policy goals.
 In his Simi Valley address to a group of Iranian Americans on July 28, 2018, Secretary of State Mike Pompeo claimed that the goal of U.S. policy toward Iran is to “one day see Iranians in Iran enjoying the same quality of life that Iranians in America enjoy” and “to support the Iranian people.”
 In what way has banning the Iranian people done anything other than suppress their aspirations and worsened their quality of life?
-One of the best ways to support the Iranian people is to enable the freer flow of its people to the U.S., not outright ban them.
+One of the best ways to support the Iranian people is to enable the free flow of its people to the U.S., not outright ban them.

-In the past two years, the Travel Ban has not made Americans safer, nor has it contributed to U.S.’s stated foreign policy goal of supporting the aspirations of the Iranian people and “looking for outcomes that benefit the Iranian people, not just the regime.”
-Instead of targeting innocent civilians, the U.S. should focus on the behavior of Iran’s government and create consistent, objective policy to make our country safer.
+In the past two years, the Travel Ban has not made Americans safer, nor has it contributed to the U.S.’s stated foreign policy goal of supporting the aspirations of the Iranian people and “looking for outcomes that benefit the Iranian people, not just the regime.”
+Instead of targeting innocent civilians, the U.S. should focus on the behavior of Iran’s government and create consistent, objective policies to make our country safer.
 If Secretary Pompeo is committed to supporting the democratic aspirations of the Iranian people, then he must advocate for the Travel Ban’s reevaluation.

 Emily Porter is the Public Policy Research Associate and Civic Engagement Coordinator for the Public Affairs Alliance of Iranian Americans.